rafayethossain/resume/README.md

    - Click the "Fork" button on GitHub, or download the ZIP and extract it.

 2. **Customize Your Content**
-   - Edit index.html to update your name, profile image, sections, and links.
+   - Edit `index.html` to update your name, profile image, sections, and links.
-   - Replace the profile image in images.
+   - Replace the profile image in `assets/images/`.
    - Update the PDF resume if desired.

 3. **Preview Locally**
-   - Open index.html in your browser to see your changes.
+   - Open `index.html` in your browser to see your changes.

 4. **Deploy to GitHub Pages**
    - Push your repo to GitHub.